Hero Image

 MS — Master of Science in Professional Counseling

 Southern Adventist University’s Master of Science in Professional Counseling is a CACREP-accredited program designed to prepare students for rewarding careers in counseling.
 Grounded in a Christ-centered approach, the program equips graduates to support clients from diverse backgrounds facing trauma, depression, anxiety, substance abuse, and other challenges with skill, confidence, and compassion.
-Students may choose from emphases in School Counseling, Clinical Mental Health Counseling, or a dual specialty, providing flexibility to pursue state licensure and careers that align with their passions.
+Students may choose from emphases in Clinical Mental Health Counseling, School Counseling, or a dual specialty, providing flexibility to pursue state licensure and careers that align with their passions.
+Flexible course scheduling affords balance with career and personal life.

 Program Highlights

-• Completed in approximately 2.5 years of full-time study
+• Completed in approximately two and a half years of full-time study

 • Designed for working professionals with full-time and part-time enrollment options

-• Emphases available in School Counseling, Clinical Mental Health Counseling, or Dual Specialty
+• Emphases available in Clinical Mental Health Counseling, School Counseling, or a Dual Specialty

 • Prepares graduates to serve diverse populations in schools, clinics, and mental health settings

-• Dual specialty option allows qualification for two state licenses (Professional Counselor and School Counselor)
+• The Dual-Specialty option allows qualification for two state licenses (Professional Counselor and School Counselor)

 Additional Information